 But don’t think your only expenses will be hiring movers and buying boxes.
 There are also costs you may not think about.

 One of the biggest ones is your security deposit.
 Losing your security deposit could mean a net loss of several hundred dollars.
-That’s money most people count on getting back.
+That’s money most people count on getting back, especially if you have a security deposit loan (Security Deposit Loans: How They Work).

 Move out cleaning can make it more likely you’ll get at least some of your deposit back.
 Read on for a cleaning checklist that will help you move without any regrets.